Bling Bling (song)

-"Bling Bling" is a song by New Orleans rapper B.G., released as the second single from his fifth studio album Chopper City in the Ghetto.
-It features Hot Boys and Big Tymers.
-The single peaked at number 36 on the Billboard Hot 100, making it B.G.'s most successful single to date.
-It is also featured on the soundtrack for the 2017 movie Girls Trip.
+"Bling Bling" is a song by New Orleans rapper B.G., released by Cash Money and Universal Records on March 13, 1999 as both his debut single and the lead single for his fourth studio album, Chopper City in the Ghetto (1999).
+It features Cash Money labelmates Hot Boys and Big Tymers.

+"Bling Bling" peaked at number 36 on the Billboard Hot 100 and yielded B.G.'s furthest commercial success as a solo artist.

 Critical reception

 In 2013, Complex added the song in its list of nineteen great songs made by teenage rappers in the last 19 years.
 Complex editor Kyle Kramer said "Featuring carefree money boasts over a spry Mannie Fresh beat, the song still sounds relevant today in the Young Money era, proving the staying power of both diamonds and youth."